WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 through __mathematical induction__.
 So what is it?
 Think of mathematical induction like recursion.
 You break a problem up by solving a base case and then any smaller pieces.

-######<a id="thinkrecursively">Recursive Objects</a>

-Learning to think recursively is to learn how to look for big things that are made from smaller things that are made exactly the same type as the big thing.
-Think of houses as sets of rooms, then adding or deleting a room and you still have a house behind.
-If we look at our fundamental data structures, we have:

-* Permutations - delete the first element of a permutation {1, ..., n} and you get a permutation of the remaining `n-1` things.
-* Subsets - every subset of the elements {1, ..., n} contains a subset of {1, ...., n-1}
-  by deleting element n
-...

-These recursive descriptions of objects require both decomposition rules and _basis cases_, namely the specification of the smallest and simplest objects where the decomposition stops.

 ####<a id="algorithmefficient">Is the algorithm efficient?</a>